pramsey/pramsey.github.io/_posts/2017-10-12-php-pgsql-osx.md

 Zend Module Api No:      20121212
 Zend Extension Api No:   220121212
 ```
-The `phpize` process reads the configuration of the installed PHP and sets of a local build environment just for the extension.
-All of a sudden we have a `configure` script, and we're ready to build (assuming you have installed the MacOSX commandline developers tools with XCode).
+The `phpize` process reads the configuration of the installed PHP and sets up a local build environment just for the extension.
+All of a sudden we have a `./configure` script, and we're ready to build (assuming you have installed the MacOSX command-line developers tools with XCode).
 ```
-> ./configure --with-php-config=/usr/bin/php-config --with-pgsql=/opt/pgsql/10
+> ./configure \
+    --with-php-config=/usr/bin/php-config \
+    --with-pgsql=/opt/pgsql/10

 > make
 ```
 Note that I have my own build of PostgreSQL in `/opt/pgsql`.
 You'll need to supply the path to your own install of PgSQL so that the PHP extension can find the PgSQL libraries and headers to build against.